 Lockspur stood up, removed a spare secondary drive unit from the bag on the console, and said with a triumphant grin.
 "Then, I guess it's fortunate I brought a matching drive unit to clone this unit's data onto."

 "You knew?"
-Dahl said, sounding amazed, and like he was messing with her.
+Dahl said, sounding amazed, and like he was messing with her at the same time.

 "I knew I'd need this before we left Sol Luca.
 Like I said, I know these ships inside and out.
 But I couldn't tell you where Lilith found this antique.
 Not that it's old; it looks brand new."
 He held up the secondary drive unit he brought.
 "Waylan Yutani discontinued this model 25 years ago.
 No one carries them anymore.
 They're impossible to find."

-"So are the sour candies, but she can find those," Moss said, with furrowed brows.
+"So are the sour candies, but she found those," Moss said, with furrowed brows.
 "I guess it's just one of her unexplainable peculiarities."

 "I guess," Lockspur repeated, gesturing for Dahl to take the drive to an adjacent console.
 She didn't see him; she wasn't paying attention.